ackevac/eecs442-cnn-capsnet-wzhang2019/README.md

 ﻿# CNN Replication Project

-This project replicates a VGG-based CNN-CapsNet satellite image classification as proposed in the study of X. Zhang et al. (2019) using the UCMerced Land Use dataset.
+This project replicates a VGG-based CNN-CapsNet satellite image classification as proposed in [the study of W Zhang et al. (2019)](https://www.mdpi.com/2072-4292/11/5/494) using the UCMerced Land Use dataset.

 ## Dataset
 This project uses the [UC Merced Land Use Dataset](https://www.kaggle.com/datasets/abdulhasibuddin/uc-merced-land-use-dataset).